Closing the Door on Open Theism

 will accomplish His final goal.
 Open theism is a radical denial of God’s

-Open theism is not a lunatic fringe in Christendom.
+Open theism is not on the lunatic fringe in Christendom.

 Leading evangelicals espouse this heresy.
 Its main proponents are